pingcap/docs/tidb-cloud/size-your-cluster.md

 You can estimate the number of TiDB nodes according to your workload type, your overall expected performance (QPS), and the performance of a single TiDB node corresponding to the workload type as follows:
  `node num = ceil(overall expected performance ÷ performance per node * (1 - performance deviation coefficient))`

-In the absence of performance degradation, the performance of 16 vCPU, 32 GiB TiDB nodes is roughly twice that of 8 vCPU, 16 GiB TiDB nodes.
-If the number of nodes is too large, it is recommended to choose 16 vCPU, 32 GiB TiDB nodes as this will require fewer nodes and have a smaller performance degradation coefficient.
+When the number of TiDB nodes is less than 8, the performance deviation coefficient is nearly 0%, so the performance of 16 vCPU, 32 GiB TiDB nodes is roughly twice that of 8 vCPU, 16 GiB TiDB nodes.
+If the number of TiDB nodes exceeds 8, it is recommended to choose 16 vCPU, 32 GiB TiDB nodes as this will require fewer nodes, which means smaller performance deviation coefficient.

 Suppose the overall expected performance is 100,000 QPS under mixed workload, then the number of TiDB nodes can be calculated as follows: